Mattias1/ddd-draughts/QueryBuilder-README.md

 that noon feb 29 for example is not included in the check.
 This is only done for a `LocalDate`, not for any other date types, like `LocalDateTime` or `System.DateTime` (if you can't user NodaTime) for example.
-Again, if you don't like this, you can turn it off as option.
+Again, if you don't like this, you can turn the [option](/QueryBuilder-Options.md) off.